-NOTICE IS HEREBY GIVEN that the Glenn County Board of Supervisors will conduct a public hearing on Tuesday, May 23,2023 at 9:05 a.m., or as soon thereafter as the business of the board will allow, at the Glenn County Board of Supervisors' Chambers, 525 W. Sycamore Street, Willows, California to discuss the Community Action Plan 2024/2025 to address the community priorities of Colusa, Glenn, and Trinity Counties, and to solicit community input.
-The Glenn County Community Action Department, the administrative entity of the
+NOTICE IS HEREBY GIVEN that the Glenn County Board of Supervisors will conduct a public hearing on Tuesday, May 23,2023 at 9:05 a.m., or as soon thereafter as the public hearing on Tuesday, May 23,2023 at 9:05 a.m., or as soon thereafter as the business of the board will allow, at the Glenn County Board of Supervisors' Chambers, 525 W. Sycamore Street, Willows, California to discuss the Community Action Plan 2024/2025 to address the community priorities of Colusa, Glenn, and Trinity Counties, and to solicit community input.

-State of Californ County of Glen
+State of Califor County of Glen

-The undersigne State of Californ
+The undersigne State of Califori